unrealnerd/notes/git.md

 - `while git stash drop 'stash@{5}'; do true; done` keeps top 5 stashes and clears the rest
 - `git stash clear` to clear all the stashes

+## Credential manager

+- when having multiple account set the credential config using this command `git config credential.username unrealnerd`